 Many people spend the winter canning or drying their winter squash.
 Some people freeze them.
 We no longer use a freezer for food preservation because we have experienced great losses with power outages.
 I personally use winter squash fresh from storage through the winter.

-The winter squash we plant have been excellent keepers and are still good for our use in early March.
+The winter squash we plant are excellent keepers and are still good for our use in early March.
 We use a great deal of them to supplement the winter feed for our livestock.
 When it’s especially cold out, I like to cut a pumpkin in half, bake it and give it to the chickens and turkeys for breakfast.
 Of course, I let it cool off some first.

 Saving seeds from winter squash is as easy as it gets.
 We practice selective breeding in our garden just like we do with livestock.
 This means we only keep seeds from the healthiest plant and fruit for ensuring the best crop.